Brian-Burns-Bose/wettest_population/README.md

 ## Technologies Used.
 The choice of programming language and libraries boils to down to what is the right tool for the job.
 Typically in a data analysis exercise such as this 75% of the work is data preparation.
 You need to explore the data, figure out the format, look for bogus values and ensure data integrity.

 Heavily typed languages such as Java can sometimes make this difficult at first as you may not have all the type information.
-A language such as Python which is used frequently in the data analytics space would be a very good choice.
+R and Python are frequently used in the data analytics space.
+This particular analysis we will be using Python.

 The data is not big enough to warrant a big data stack such as Apache Spark or other Hadoop based technologies.
 Python has a library ideally suited for this analysis called Pandas.
-Pandas contains a data structure called a DataFrame which we will make use of here.
+Pandas contains a data structure called a DataFrame which stores data in a table like format with an easy to use API.
+DataFrames are very efficient as many numerical computations are done in native C.

 Jupyter Notebooks are an ideal way to perform an analysis such as this.
-They allow the developer to present their findings with markdown cells and the ability to display graphs, maps and arbitrary HTML.
+They allow the developer to present their findings with markdown cells along with the ability to display graphs, maps and arbitrary HTML.